DarioMejia/brainspark/README.md

 # BrainSpark Dashboard
-## React Admin Dashboard App With Theming, Tables, Charts, Calendar, Kanban and More

 ## Introduction
-This is a code repository for the BrainSPark dashboard app
+This is a code repository for the BrainSPark React Admin Dashboard app.